Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 - proposal regarding Chairman and other members of the Board of Directors,

-- proposal for fees to each of the Board members elected by the Annual General Meeting and not employed by the company, divided between the Chairman of the Board and other members of the Board, and remuneration for committee work, stating the distribution between each Committee member,
+- proposal regarding remuneration to the Board members elected by the Annual General Meeting and not employed by the company, divided between the Chairman of the Board and other members of the Board, and remuneration for committee work, divided between each Committee member,

 - proposal regarding auditor,